youssefHosni/Awesome-AI-Data-GitHub-Repos/readme.md

-# Awesome Machine Learning & AI GitHub-Repos
+# Awesome AI & Data GitHub-Repos
 A curated list of the most important GitHub repos that cover the AI & ML landscape.
 If you like to add or update projects, feel free to open an issue, or submit a pull request.
 Contributions are very welcome!